Third Party Only Car Insurance

 Should I buy third party only car insurance?

-Unfortunately we can’t help you make a decision on this one, and it all boil downs to what you need.
+Unfortunately, we can’t help you make a decision on this one, and it all boils downs to what you need.
 It’s good to consider your options carefully before you decide on the amount of cover you want.

-But don’t forget if you have third party insurance alone or third party fire and theft you’ll receive nothing for your injuries if you’re at fault.
+Don’t forget if you have third party insurance alone or third party fire and theft you’ll receive nothing for your injuries if you’re at fault.
 So it’s not just your car that isn’t covered, you’re not either.

-Of course with comprehensive insurance the cover you’d receive for your injuries is minimal if you’re at fault.
-If you added on Personal Injury Benefit you would receive greater financial cover if you were at fault and injured in an accident, it would be limited to certain injuries.
+Of course, with comprehensive insurance, the cover you’d receive for your injuries is minimal if you’re at fault.
+If you added on Personal Injury Benefit, you would receive greater financial cover if you were at fault and injured in an accident, it would be limited to certain injuries.

 Does esure provide third party only insurance?

 No, we don’t provide third party only insurance.
 The lowest level of cover we offer our customers is third party fire and theft.